ingferchorojas/utils-datetime/README.md

 ## Available Functions

-- const dateDiff = (dates: DateInterface, timePeriod: TimePeriod): is a function that calculates the time difference between two dates in milliseconds, seconds, minutes, hours, days, weeks, months, or years, depending on the specified time period.
+- dateDiff = (dates: DateInterface, timePeriod: TimePeriod): is a function that calculates the time difference between two dates in milliseconds, seconds, minutes, hours, days, weeks, months, or years, depending on the specified time period.

 ```typescript
 interface DateInterface {